David Freiberg: Jefferson Starship

 After a long interregnum in which the fate of the band was in question (forcing Freiberg to briefly draw unemployment after RCA Records rescinded Jefferson Airplane's salaries), the final Jefferson Airplane lineup reformed as Jefferson Starship in early 1974 following the departure of lead guitarist Jorma Kaukonen and bassist Jack Casady.
 He remained with the group for nearly eleven years, departing shortly after the formation of Starship in early 1985 due to creative differences over the selection and recording of "We Built This City" with Grace Slick (who, according to longtime manager Bill Thompson, considered Freiberg to be "dead weight") and the atypically outsized role of producer Peter Wolf; during this period, Wolf had effectively superseded Freiberg as the band's principal keyboardist in the studio and select live performances.
 Freiberg would later say of the departure: "The only thing real on that song were the vocals and the guitar.
 I was useless, so I left."
 He also clarified that “it completely turned away from anything organic, and it wasn’t really what I did.”

 Although Freiberg (who primarily played keyboards) and fellow multi-instrumentalist Pete Sears (who generally played bass) frequently alternated on both instruments throughout their respective tenures in the group, Ben Fong-Torres noted in a 1978 profile of the group that "Freiberg considers himself primarily a bass player."
-He elaborated upon this distinction in a 1997 interview with John Barthel: "I am not really a keyboard player.
+Freiberg himself elaborated upon this distinction in a 1997 interview with John Barthel: "I am not really a keyboard player.
 I use it for input to a computer now, and stuff like that, but it never was my instrument.
 I just did it for writing songs because it is a musical typewriter, basically, that is what it is."